 Ground the reader

-That’s the key: Whatever perspective you choose, it has to be grounded.
+That’s the key: Whatever perspective you choose between third person omniscient and third person limited, it has to be grounded.
 The reader has to know where they are in relation to the action so they can get their bearings and lose themselves in the story.

-Here’s some advice on how to handle multiple perspectives within a third person narrative.
+Here’s some advice on how to handle multiple perspectives within a third person narrative and here’s everything you need to know about novel perspectives.

 (Thanks to Brian Wood for the question that inspired this post.)